aswath-space/landingsite/content/aboutme.md

 Think about it, every time you start this conversation, you ALWAYS end up learning something more than you did before.
 And that is what I love, at the end - Incrementally getting better.

+Of course, that is not to say that I would only want super-serious conversations every single time.
+Sometimes, I equally find pleasure (guiltily so) in just *talking*.
+No grand purpose, just two or three people exchanging just about anything.

+Also, *psst*, if you want to share your good feelings about Webtoons and manga, you know where to find me.

 ---

+# The things I do in free time
+Outside of what I already mentioned above, you can also find me writing, or waving my legs in the air as I train my taekwondo, or any other skill I might pick up in future.
+Slightly less common, I also try to come up with single-pot recipes for lazy cooking.
+If I am not doing any of the above, you can bet your four mugs of coffee I am not watching anime.
+Then lose that bet and send it my way.